manoelpqueiroz/galactipy/{{ cookiecutter.repo_name }}/CONTRIBUTING.md

 {% endif -%}
 ### Checks & Hooks

-Developers are encouraged
-to run local tests,
+Before pushing local changes
+to the repository,
+developers should run
+content integrity
+through two possible routes:

+- Locally running tests,
+  checking codestyle
+  and static typing
+  using [Invoke tasks][invoke]
-check codestyle and static typing with the `invoke sweep` command before committing.
+  – especially the `invoke sweep` command – before committing;
+  this is manually run
+  by the developer;
+- Pass all validations
+  set up in our [Pre-Commit configuration][hooks1] before committing or pushing the changes;
+  this is automatically run
+  once the hooks are installed
+  after setting the [development environment][setup].

-Pre-commit hooks are configured to block updates not following the rules:
+The pre-commit hooks are configured to expect the following:

-- All files must comply to the [POSIX][hooks1] standard;
+- All files must comply to the [POSIX][hooks2] standard, except licence-related files;
+- Syntax for TOML, YAML and JSON files must contain no errors;
+- Pure JSON files must have an indentation of `2` spaces;
+- JSON files for
+{%- if cookiecutter.__scm_platform_lc == 'gitlab' %}
+  GitLab CI
+{%- else %}
+  GitHub Issue templates,
+  issue configuration,
+  GitHub Actions workflows
+  and Dependabot configuration
+{%- endif %}
+  must adhere to
+  their respective JSON schema;
+- There must be no merge conflict identifiers in the files
+  (e.g.,
+  `<<<<<<< HEAD`,
+  `=======`,
+  etc.);
+{%- if cookiecutter.version_schema == 'trunkver' %}
+- All unit tests must pass;
+- Test coverage must be above the threshold defined in `pyproject.toml`;
+- No security issues should be found by running [Bandit][hooks3];
+{%- endif %}
+- Type checking must not find any inconsistencies in type annotations;
-- Code files must comply with the Ruff linter.
+- Code files must comply with

-Ensure both Invoke and Pre-Commit are [installed][setup] in your virtual environment.
+  both the Ruff linter
+  and formatter;
+- Code files must be properly marked with a copyright notice;
+{%- if cookiecutter.commit_convention == 'conventional' %}
+- Commit messages must comply
+  with the [Conventional Commits][convention] convention;
+{%- elif cookiecutter.commit_convention == 'conventional-gitmoji' %}
+- Commit messages must comply
+  with the [Conventional Gitmoji][convention] convention;
+{%- endif %}
+- The `pyproject.toml` must have no inconsistencies;
+- The `poetry.lock` file must be updated;
+- The pre-commit hooks themselves must be configured to use their latest available version.

+Any updates that do not comply with these rules will be blocked.

 {% if cookiecutter.scm_platform != 'GitLab Premium/Ultimate' -%}
 ### Continuous Integration